mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 >> You must be even more thoroughgoing.
 Bah!

-*[There is some crosstalk about ‘bah’ as an exclamation.]*
+*[There is some amused crosstalk about “bah” as an exclamation.]*

-“You must be even more thoroughgoing.”
-Setchō Zen Master says, you should have clear eyes.
-Finally, whatever you experience – enlightenment, delusion, whatever – it doesn’t make sense, so finally you should have clear eyes in order to make it alive in your daily living.
+Setchō Zen Master says, you should have clear eyes, finally.
+Whatever you experience – enlightenment, delusion, whatever – it doesn’t make sense, so finally you should have clear eyes in order to make it alive in your daily living.
 And then Engo says, “You must be even more thoroughgoing.
 Watch out, Setchō!
 What is that?
 Nothing to say.
 Bah!”
-Forget it.
-All you have to do is: Sun Face Buddha, Moon Face Buddha.
+Forget it!
+All you have to do is *Sun Face Buddha, Moon Face Buddha*.
 When the time comes to die, just to die.
-No extra excitement, no extra sadness or pleasure.
-Nothing; just *there*.
+No extra excitement, no extra sadness or pleasure; nothing, just *there*.
 That is “Bah!”

 Because Engo cannot say, “What do you mean by, ‘You must be even more thoroughgoing’?”
 If you have clear eyes, after attaining enlightenment, after understanding Sun Face Buddha, Moon Face Buddha – what do you mean?
 Nothing to say.
 Well, according to my words, “Keep your mouth shut and just do your best.”

 >> Fall back three thousand miles.

 This is more than simply “keep your mouth shut, just do your best with wholeheartedness and compassion”; this is really going back three thousand miles.
 That means it’s very hard to reach.
-The words are simple: keep your mouth shut, and just do your best with compassion and wholeheartedness.
+The words are simple: keep your mouth shut, and just do your best, with compassion and wholeheartedness.
 Simple words.
 But for us, it’s really going back 3,000 miles.
 It’s far away.

-That’s why we have to practice, we have to go to the Blue Dragon’s cave to get the jewel.
+That’s why we have to practice.
+We have to go to the Blue Dragon’s cave to get the jewel.
 How many times?
 We don’t know how many times.

 Do you have questions?